Ally Anderson: AFL Women's career

 Leading into the 2023 season, Sarah Black named Anderson at no. 5 on her annual list of the top 30 players in the AFLW.

 In 2024, Anderson was named Brisbane's best player in its loss to North Melbourne in week 1 and was best afield in its win over Melbourne in week 2 with an AFLW record 43 disposals.
 She was among Brisbane's best players in wins over Collingwood in week 3, and the Western Bulldogs and West Coast in both week 4 matches.

 Statistics

-Updated to the end of finals week 1, 2025.
+Updated to the end of the 2025 season.